![]() ![]() 1/32 scale REVELL Eurocopter EC-135 helicopter of Korps Landelijke Politie Diensten (KLPD / Dutch Police) |

 ![]() |

-EC 135 helicopter is a twin-engined multipurpose helicopter and entered
+The Eurocopter's EC 135 helicopter is a twin-engined multipurpose

-regularly flies over my house (photographed by me):
+regularly fly over my house (photographed by me):

-UPDATED: REVELL has issued a brand new 1/32 kit of the EC 135 ADAC (kit # 04659) end 2013.
+UPDATE: REVELL has issued a brand new 1/32 kit of the EC 135 ADAC (kit # 04659) end 2013.
 It has much better details and parts.
-If you can choose, buy this newer kit released!
+If you can, buy this newer kit released!
+It is discussed on page 2....

 the mission specialist station, adding a computer laptop and screen and